JamiePike/NewTools-Project/docs/Assembly/AssemblyNotes.md

 As all the contigs are from _Fusarium_ using BlobTools, I am wondering if the >25% GC removed contigs are from any contaminants or other phylum_._ I therefore ran BlobTools on the Untrimmed SPAdes assembly.

  The output for the second BlobTools search using all contigs matches the first BlobTools.
 Most of the sequences are from _F. fujikuroi._ Interestingly, only 0.55% of the reads are from _F. saccahri._ I will conduct a _TEF-1a_ and _RPBII_ phylogeny and Fusariod DB search to try and work out what species this may be.
-I think the high _F. fujikuroi_ hits is because of bias in the BLAST nt DB om Vettel.
+I think the high _F. fujikuroi_ hits is because of bias in the BLAST nt DB on Vettel.

 ### For the S32 and S6 assemblies